CrimsonAS/rengine/README.md

 Optional dependences include:

- - Qt: for the Qt based backend (currently a hard dependency and only working backend)
+ - Qt: for the Qt based backend
+ - SDL2: for the SDL 2 based backend, enable using 'cmake -DRENGINE_USE_SDL=on'
  - Wayland: For the wayland based front end (currently not implented)